master-q/masterq-docs/presentations/20170806_verifast_stm32_osaka/20170806_verifast_stm32_osaka.md

 ![background](img/homework.png)

-* Get done with verifying entirely on following code
+* Get done with verifying entirely on following code.

 ```
 chibios-verifast/verifast_demo/STM32/RT-STM32F746G-DISCOVERY-LWIP-FATFS-USB
 ```

-* Capture more invariant on ChibiOS/RT application (e.g. changing of global variable)
+* Capture more invariant on ChibiOS/RT application (e.g. changing of global variable).

 # For more information